Frequently Asked Questions about LIBOR

 Based on the Final Rule and the Act, commercial loans will transition from LIBOR to CME Term SOFR, plus certain spread adjustments specified by Congress.

 The Final Rule also sets out special rules for consumer loans, like adjustable rate mortgages and HELOCs.
 Consumer loans will transition from LIBOR to Refinitiv USD IBOR Consumer Cash Fallbacks (the “Consumer Replacement Index”), which is based on CME Term SOFR and is comparable to LIBOR.
-More information about the Consumer Replacement Index is available at Refinitiv’s website:
+More information about the Consumer Replacement Index is available at Refinitiv’s website: refinitiv.com/usdiborconsumercashfallbacks.

 Some loans may reference the ICE Swap Rate index (also sometimes referred to as the “swap rate,” “constant maturity swap rate,” or “ISDAFIX”).
 Because LIBOR is a component used to determine the swap rate index, that index will also no longer be available after June 30, 2023.
 Loans that reference the swap rate will transition to the USD SOFR Spread-Adjusted ICE Swap Rate index, which is calculated in accordance with the methodology suggested by ARRC.

 SOFR stands for “Secured Overnight Financing Rate.”
 SOFR is a broad measure of the cost of borrowing cash overnight collateralized by Treasury securities.
 The index is based on transactions in the Treasury repurchase market, where banks and investors borrow (or loan) Treasuries overnight.
-For more information on how SOFR is calculated, please visit
+For more information on how SOFR is calculated, please visit newyorkfed.org/markets/reference-rates/sofr.
+New index values are published each business day by the Federal Reserve Bank of New York.

 Term SOFR is forward-looking measurement of SOFR rates published by CME Group

-https://www.cmegroup.com/market-data/cme-group-benchmark-administration/term-sofr.html for more information about Term SOFR.
+Benchmark Administration, Ltd. Please visit cmegroup.com/market-data/cme-group-benchmark-administration/term-sofr.html for more information about Term SOFR.

 The interest rate for all adjustable rate loans (also called “floating” or “variable” rate loans) are subject to increases or decreases over time regardless of the index used to calculate the rate.
 The actual impact on your interest rate or payment cannot be determined until your next regularly-scheduled change date.

-not affect your interest rate during any period when your loan contract provides for a fixed rate.
+The transition from LIBOR will not affect your interest rate during any period when your loan contract provides for a fixed rate.
 Similarly, any maximum or minimum rates specified in your loan contract will not be affected.

-United Community Bank will contact you in advance of June 30, 2023 regarding transition of your loan and interest rate swap to spread-adjusted Term SOFR.
+United Community will contact you in advance of June 30, 2023 regarding transition of your loan and interest rate swap to spread-adjusted Term SOFR.